open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-planetapps.md

 ![Take the Course](images/vi-take-the-course.png)
 ![Course Overview](images/vi-course-view.png)

-If the course "Virtual Interns" is not there, check `Manage Sync` of manager settings page to see if your synchronization are completed.
+If the course "Virtual Interns" is not there, check `Manage Sync` of manager settings page to see if your synchronization has been completed.
 Otherwise please message us and "@" an admin in the Gitter chat so we can send you the course manually.

 ## Useful Links